garbetjie/docker-php-extensions/README.md

 | XDEBUG_REMOTE_AUTOSTART | [xdebug.remote_autostart](https://xdebug.org/docs/all_settings#remote_autostart) | 0              |
 | XDEBUG_REMOTE_HOST      | [xdebug.remote_host](https://xdebug.org/docs/all_settings#remote_host)           | "192.168.99.1" |
 | XDEBUG_REMOTE_PORT      | [xdebug.remote_port](https://xdebug.org/docs/all_settings#remote_port)           | 9000           |

+## Known Issues

+* When using a version of PHP with thread safety enabled, you cannot use both the `opencensus` and `parallel` extensions at the same time.
+PHP will exit with a segmentation fault.

 ## Available extensions